architech-boards/embedded-vision-st/source/index.rst

 Development tools
 *****************

-ST releases the **Kinetis Design Studio IDE** including support for the STM32F746 Discovery kit.
+ST releases the **System Workbench for STM32** including support for the STM32F746 Discovery kit.
 Based on free, open-source software including Eclipse, GNU Compiler Collection (GCC), GNU Debugger (GDB), and others, the Kinetis Design Studio IDE offers designers a simple development tool with no code-size limitations.

 Contents: